kmwtechnology/lucille/doc/site/content/en/docs/architecture/overview/parallelizing-search-etl.md

 ### The Core Components

-Lucille derives its components directly from the structure of the problem.
-The [Problem of Search ETL]({{< relref "docs/architecture/overview/problem" >}}) established that search ingestion involves three distinct functions: acquiring data from a source, enriching it, and sending it to the search backend.
-Lucille maps each function to a dedicated component that runs independently:

 **Connectors** connect to source systems to acquire data.
 A Connector reads from its source — a filesystem, a database, a Kafka topic, an RSS feed — and emits Documents into the system one at a time.
 It does not know how many Workers will process those documents, or how long enrichment will take.

 **Workers** enrich documents by passing them through a Pipeline of Stages.
 Each Stage performs a specific transformation: extracting text, running NLP, generating embeddings, looking up database records.
 A Worker handles one document at a time and writes the result onward.
 Multiple Workers run concurrently, each with its own Pipeline instance, so enrichment scales with available CPU.

 **Indexers** receive processed documents and send them in batches to the search backend.
 An Indexer accumulates documents until a batch is full or a timeout expires, then issues a single bulk API call.
 Batching is essential for search engine performance — bulk writes are significantly faster than one-at-a-time indexing.

-These three components run concurrently and asynchronously.
-Each operates at its own pace, decoupled from the others.
-The system achieves optimal throughput given available resources because no component waits for another unless it exhausts its backlog of work — or the downstream queue is full, which provides natural backpressure on the upstream component.
+No component waits for another unless it exhausts its backlog of work — or the downstream queue is full, which provides natural backpressure on the upstream component.

 ### How Should They Communicate?